ese5160/a14g-final-submission-s25-t05-fusion-maverick/README.md

 ## 2. Project Summary

 ### Device Description
-We designed a magic wand in the application of IoT-based environments, capable of using gestures to remote control any electronics (we used motor and LCD as actuators here) allowing the introduction of IoT-networking.
+We designed a magic wand in the application of IoT-based environments, capable of using gestures to remote control any electronics (we used motor and LCD as actuators here) with "echo back" (we used haptic driver + vibration motor to provide different motion feedback).

 <br>